rabee-m/wlp4-compiler/README.md

 To learn more about WLP4, check out:
 - [WLP4 Programming Language Tutorial](https://www.student.cs.uwaterloo.ca/~cs241/wlp4/WLP4tutorial.html)
 - [WLP4 Programming Language Specification](https://www.student.cs.uwaterloo.ca/~cs241/wlp4/WLP4.html)

-## Overview of the WLP4 Compiler

-This compiler converts WLP4 code into MIPS assembly language by handling various processes, including scanning, parsing, context-sensitive analysis, and code generation.
-The goal is to fully translate WLP4 programs into MIPS assembly.
-The source code of this project is private (due to university regulations); please contact mrabee@uwaterloo.ca if you wish to view it.

 ### Compilation Phases: